‘The earth does not belong to us; we belong to the earth.’ Chief Seattle

 We’ll walk each day in shared silence, but there will also be guided writing exercises and discussion of our own and others’ writing, as well as my input as guide from lifelong knowledge of these ancient sites and their power.

 If you are someone with a passion for poetry and story (you don’t need to be an experienced writer), for the outdoors, and for exploring our inner life, then I’d be delighted if you’d join us.
+I use an approach that has grown from my 40+ years of Zen mindfulness practice.
+It doesn’t matter whether you have any knowledge of any of this, and it’s not ‘in your face’.

 You need to be fit enough to walk up to 4 miles or so at a time often on steep, slippery and stony clifftop coastpaths, and climbing over idiosyncratic Cornish stiles.
 You also need to be comfortable with silence.

 You will need waterproofs, walking boots and probably wellies; sunscreen too; a water bottle.
-Some people bring staffs or walking poles as the ground is often uneven and slippery.
+Some people bring staffs or trekking poles as the ground is often uneven and slippery.
 And – of course – writing materials.

 NB you will need to attend the whole retreat